YiLi-2020/academic-kickstart/content/post/Music/index.md

 publication: ""
 publication_short: ""

 abstract: I joined the campus orchestra as a pianist.
-We performed in the National Art Exhibition annually, also in ceremonies and private parties.
+We performed in the National Art Exhibition, also in ceremonies and private parties.

 # Summary.
 An optional shortened abstract.
 summary: I joined the campus orchestra as a pianist.
-We performed in the National Art Exhibition annually, also in ceremonies and private parties.
+We performed in the National Art Exhibition, also in ceremonies and private parties.

 tags:
 - Source Themes